-According to Grand Master Choa Kok Sui, one of the major reasons why a marriage or a relationship tends to breakdown is because one or both the parties tend to use each other as a “psychic garbage can.”
+According to Master Choa Kok Sui, one of the major reasons why a marriage or a relationship tends to breakdown is because one or both the parties tend to use each other as a “psychic garbage can.”
 This means that if one experiences an extremely stressful day or if one is emotionally hurt by a third person, upon returning home the normal best solution seems to consciously or unconsciously dumping or releasing the stress or psychic garbage on the other partner.
 The result is normally heated exchange of words and in some cases physical violence.
 The effect is eventually a breakdown in a marriage or a relationship.

 Basically a strong and healthy relationship is one of the best supports in life.
 As a good relationship can improve all the aspects of life and bring good health, happiness and peace of mind, an inharmonious relationship can also be a tremendous drain.
 Therefore it is necessary to take care of our relationships and look at them as an investment to achieve greater happiness in life.

 1. Know, accept and love yourself

 This is one of the basic requirements for a healthy relationship.
 Often we start a relationship in pursuit of happiness; expecting the other person to make us happy and if we don’t find expected happiness, we tend to get disappointed and change the relationship.
 However real happiness comes from inside!